MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M18_Integration_between_Azure_DevOps_and_Teams.md

 1. In the **Azure Pipelines** **Add subscription** panel, in the **Build status** dropdown list, ensure that **[Any]** is selected and click **Submit**.
 1. In the **Azure Pipelines** **Add subscription** panel, click **OK** to acknowledge the confirmation message.
 1. In the **Azure Pipelines** **View subscriptions** panel, review the list of subscriptions and close the panel.
+1. Switch to the web browser displaying the **Tailwind Traders** project in the Azure DevOps portal, in the vertical menu bar at the far left of the Azure DevOps portal, click **Pipelines**, on the Pipelines pane, click the **Website-CI** entry, and, while on the Website-CI pane, click **Run Pipeline > Run**.
+1. The Teams channel will post notifications about the failed execution of the pipeline (the pipeline has missing setup).

 ## Review